The Beth Lists

 Picture

-I'm sure every family in Galveston could write a book on storm memories.
-Whether it's a story of great grandma surviving the hurricane in 1900 that killed 6,000, or recent stories about how many feet of water they had in their house during Ike.
 Carl may have been a new employee, but he knew all about the Ike devastation in 2008 and how the restaurant pulled the tables into the parking lot and fed all the first responders.
-"They even used table cloths!"
-Carl said.
-I didn't believe him till I found this picture on the internet.
+Carl told us, "They even used tablecloths!"
+I found that hard to believe, until I found this picture on the internet.

 And the Food?